1980 SAT AGA-MinilirThe instrument shown here is one of legendary proportions here in the Netherlands and was donated to my collection in 2012.

 It was used as a missile tracking system on firing ranges Centre d’Essais des Landes2 and Hammaguir3.
 In combination with a film camera the system became known as a cinéthéodolite, which have been used on launch sites Kourou (Guiana Space Centre) and Cape Canaveral.
 In civil use the Minilir has been used for calibration of ILS (Instrument Landing Systems).2

 When the instrument arrived in the collection it came with an IBEO Fennel electronic distance meter (EDM).
 Originally the first Minilir, the one shown here, was bought with a AGA Geodimeter 112 EDM, and so were the others that followed.
 These AGAs had however been replaced with the IBEO Fennels, as they had been worn out after years of continual use on the Eastern Scheldt Storm Surge Barrier (see below), and were simply discarded.
 In 2015 I managed to track down an AGA 112 that was only a few serial numbers off the AGA 112 that had been originally bought for the first Minilir.
+Depending on which EDM was in place the instrument as a whole was referred to as AGA-Minilir (see figure 1) or Fennel-Minilir (see figure 3).

 The Minilir was a product of a long term development within SAT that started with the take-over of the workshops of Jean Turck in 1956.
 This company was active in the field of infra-red sensing and defence systems.
 Four years later they started researching the feasibility of infra-red seekers for missiles (i.e. integrated systems in the missile to steer it towards its infra-red target).